 These works would be at home in 1920s Paris, where modernist artists, classically trained, were pushing the boundaries of what art could be.
 Indeed, the elegant script of Parson’s own signature looks as if it has been borrowed from a sheet of hotel stationery from circa that time and incorporated as another bit of found text into each piece.
 But Parsons is very much an artist still in full production and discovery mode.
 One of the strongest works in the show, a spare exercise in grey featuring a single off-center business-sized envelope framed by a firm line incised into the cardboard it’s mounted on, is entitled “The most difficult thing I’ve ever done”.
 It’s dated 2011.

 Eunice Parsons has been working in collage for nearly 50 years, roughly half her life.
 She has achieved a fluency in the medium that means she doesn’t have to be clever or coy.
 Her work very much stands on its own.

-About the GalleryRoll-Up is an alternative exhibitions space.
-We curate and host pop-up and revolving exhibitions by artists working in all media types.
+About the GalleryRoll-Up is an artist-run contemporary exhibition space.
 We are not currently accepting submissions.
 If you'd like to receive exhibition announcements, please contact us to be added to our list.